jmbejara/ftsfr/docs_src/data_sources_and_modules.md

 - WRDS is not a monolithic subscription.
 Each dataset listed above typically requires a separate subscription through the WRDS platform.
 - Public data sources (Ken French Data Library, Fed Yield Curve) typically don't require paid subscriptions.
 - Access credentials for WRDS are configured in environment variables.
 Please set the `.env` file following the `.env.example` file.
-- Specify which subscriptions you have access to in the `config.toml` file.
+- Specify which subscriptions you have access to in the `subscriptions.toml` file.